Qraft

 Origin Traceability

-Scanning a QR code on food packaging to view ingredient origins, harvest dates, processing facilities, and distribution routes is becoming common.
+Scanning QR codes on food packaging to view ingredient origins, harvest dates, processing facilities, and distribution routes is becoming widespread.
+This isn't merely information provision but ensuring transparency that lets consumers verify food safety themselves.

 Multilingual Allergy Information